asyncapi/website/pages/blog/creating-consistency-announcing-asyncapi-spectral-together.md

 to the documents.

 Although Spectral is mostly referenced in the context of OpenAPI, AsyncAPI has been an integral part of Spectral for quite some time now.
-In fact, later this month our Spectral AsyncAPI ruleset will celebrate its second anniversary.
+In fact, last month our Spectral AsyncAPI ruleset celebrated its second anniversary.

 ## Why AsyncAPI?